Congratulations on your decision to enhance the look of your home with Canyon Stone products.

 • Tin Snips

 • Masonry Trowel

-It’s not absolutely necessary that you have all of these circular saw tools to complete your project,
+It’s not absolutely necessary that you have all of these circular saw tools to use while installing stone veneer,

 but they are all avail- able for rent from your local hardware rental shops.